Therapy & Counseling FAQ

 How much do sessions cost?

-I accept private pay: $130 per 55-minute session.
-I also accept Colorado Medicaid, Aetna, United HealthCare, Cigna, Anthem Blue Cross Blue Shield, Kaiser, Optum, and Bright.
-If you have insurance, your copay will depend on your specific plan.
+My rate is $130 per 55-minute session, and I accept all major credit cards.
+I also accept Medicaid (CO Access, Denver Health, CCHA) and Anthem Blue Cross Blue Shield.
+If you are using insurance, your copay will depend on your specific plan.

 What is your availability?

 I offer appointments Monday through Thursday from 9-5pm MST.
-I offer weekly and bi-weekly sessions and will ask that you schedule an ongoing appointment day and time.
+I offer either weekly or bi-weekly sessions and will ask that you schedule an ongoing appointment day and time.

 Who do you work with?

 I work mostly with young adults in their 20s and 30s.
 However, I enjoy working with adults of all ages.
 I specialize in anxiety, depression, borderline personality disorder, intense emotions, relationship problems, and life transitions.
 Wherever you are in life, my goal is to support you on your journey.